Have you ever wondered how emotions affect your health?

 Emotion I is the exact mechanism that leads to disease.
 I already covered in great detail the link between stress and the physical changes that can promote disease.
 (What is stress?)

 So if unconscious emotion can trigger disease by immune suppression, elevated stress hormones, and changes in digestive function, what can we do about it?

 That is the burning question!!!

-People can have so many complex emotions, triggers, and long standing emotional injuries.
+People can have so many complex emotions, triggers, and long-standing emotional injuries.
 I suspect one answer doesn’t exist for everyone.
-We can start with raising awareness to the role emotional energy plays in our daily lives.
+We can start by raising awareness of the role emotional energy plays in our daily lives.

 Many types of daily habits can bring us closer to our unconscious mind.
 If we approach those activities with the intention of learning more about ourselves and exploring emotion, I believe several of these practices can open doors to how negative emotions impact our health.

 - Exercise (Routine 30-45 min 4-5 days weekly)